Quakes reported in northern Oklahoma

-A magnitude 3.0 earthquake was recorded in Grant County on Monday afternoon.
+JEFFERSON, Okla. — A magnitude 2.9 earthquake was recorded in Grant County on Monday afternoon.

 It was measured at a depth of about 3.1 miles.